 Things changed when Jeff’s company recently announced upcoming layoffs.
 He was notified that he would be receiving a mandatory retirement package.
 He was caught off guard by the decision because he has only worked for the company for a few years.
 He had pondered retirement but did not expect this change so suddenly.
 As part of his retirement package, Jeff will receive:

 Given this unexpected change, they decided to research financial firms and quickly realized the importance of working with a CFP® professional.
-They read several articles about the qualifications to seek in a financial firm – most importantly a fee-only, fiduciary advisor.
-These professionals are not compensated by selling financial products and they are required to put the best interest of their clients first.
+They read several articles about the qualifications to seek in a financial advisory firm – most importantly a fee-only, fiduciary advisor.
+These professionals are not compensated by selling financial products and they are required to put the best interests of their clients first.

 Their online search led them to the website for Financial Synergies Wealth Advisors (FSWA).
-Reading about their many years of service and the expertise working with retirees, Jeff and Susan felt comfortable contacting the FSWA team.
+Reading about their many years of service and their expertise working with retirees, Jeff and Susan felt comfortable contacting the FSWA team.

 Step 1 – Discovery Meeting

-Shortly after their initial inquiry with Financial Synergies, they were contacted by one of the firm’s CFP® advisors.
+Shortly after their initial inquiry with Financial Synergies, they were contacted by one of the firm’s financial advisors.
 Jeff and Susan briefly explained their situation and how they were interested in discussing more about their circumstances.
 Jeff’s employment termination would be effective in 60 days, so they needed help.

 The FSWA advisor welcomed the opportunity to meet with Jeff and Susan.
 He set clear expectations for this “discovery” meeting.
 The purpose was to better understand their financial situation and learn more about their goals for the future.
 The advisor assured them that there was no obligation when meeting with the team.
 The ultimate purpose is to determine if FSWA is a good fit for their needs and to make sure the team could add value to their financial lives.